Fiona-J-W/cpp_tutorial/src/02_more_basics.md

 languages.
 This chapter now intends to deepen this knowledge and add some information that are more specific to C++ and provide more structure.

+Most of what is covered here is the kind of knowledge that we should have heard about at some point, but that we don't need to worry too much about once we pass on.

 Integers
 --------